 We show that transport-level erasure mitigation opportunities can be significantly limited by PHY level mechanisms (like slow-rate preamble), and aggressive MAC layer mechanisms such as rate-adaptation and persistent ARQ.
 These mechanisms were originally designed with channel impairments and noise in mind.
-Since interference is indistinguishable from noise, these mechanisms tend to backfire and also severely limit transport layer mitigation mechanisms.
+Since interference is indistinguishable from noise, these mechanisms tend to reduce performance and severely limit other approaches, such as transport layer mitigation mechanisms.
 In particular, rate-adaptation mechanisms tend to overreact leading to poor channel sharing and increased vulnerability to interference.